-What You Should Know about Adopting
+What You Should Know About Adopting from Purr Partners

 - Adoption is a lifetime commitment.
 Be sure you can make that commitment.
 It is very traumatic for a cat to lose its home and come back to foster care.
-Don’t just think about now, think about the future.
+Don’t just think about now; think about the future.

-- All of our cats and kittens are tested for feline leukemia and FIV, they are wormed, treated for fleas, vaccinated, spayed or neutered, and microchipped.
+- All of our cats and kittens are fully vetted, tested for feline leukemia and FIV, wormed, treated for fleas, vaccinated, spayed or neutered, and microchipped.
 Each one is seen at least two times by two different vets, and we take the recommendations of our vets for any treatment.

 - We choose the best home for each cat or kitten.
 We base this on what we know about our foster kitties, and we look at each potential adopter’s situation.
 We try to make sure that our rescues will receive all the love and care they need and want throughout their lifetime, and we want their adoptive family to feel that their new family member is a perfect fit.